albarrync/albarrync.github.io/content/blog/nvim-lsp-and-rails.md

 3. Install LSP gem(s) of choice, make sure you can use their executable
 4. Install LSP via `:Mason`
 5. `:checkhealth mason`
+6. Run `:LspInfo` to see if you're attached to your LSP!

 # Auto Completion